Print

 Units Scale

-• 3 cups of dewberries
+• 3 cups dewberries

-• 1/2 cup vegan butter at room temperature
+• 1/2 cup vegan butter, at room temperature

-• 1/2 cup organic cane sugar
+• 1/2 cup granulated sugar

-• 1 tsp vanilla extract
+• 1 teaspoon vanilla extract

-• 2 tsp baking powder
+• 2 teaspoons baking powder

-• 1/2 tsp sea salt
+• 1/2 teaspoon sea salt

-• 1 tsp ground cardamom
+• 1 teaspoon ground cardamom

 Instructions